 Funding from the federal CARES Act, Section 18004, Higher Education Emergency Relief Fund, allows institutions to evaluate students for federal emergency financial aid grants.
 Emergency Relief Grant funding is limited to students who meet eligibility criteria.
 Federal Emergency Relief Grant funding will not likely meet your complete financial needs.
 These funds are a one-time grant and are not renewable.
 The following are considered expenses under a student's cost of attendance, related to the disruption of university operations due to COVID-19 by the Department of Education:

 Campus Housing: Expenses related to paying rent for off-campus housing, or to reimburse housing costs and living expenses due to relocation.

 Food: Expenses related to buying groceries, or to reimburse meal costs associated with finding noninstitutional alternatives.

 Moving/Shipping: Expenses associated with the closure of residence halls, such as moving, shipping, and storage fees.

 Technology: Expenses related to the purchase of technology needs for distance learning, not limited to computers, printers, software, and internet access.

 Transportation: Expenses related to unexpected transportation costs (e.g., returning from study-abroad, moving off campus, returning home) or prepaid bus, subway, or commuter rail passes.

-Emergency Aid Applications will be sent to new and returning students after the start of the Fall 2020 semester.
+Emergency Aid Applications will be sent to new and returning students after the start of the Spring 2021 semester.

-Students who are eligible to receive CARES Act emergency grants will be notified via email.
+Students receiving CARES Act emergency grants were notified via email.
 By accepting the funds, students are confirming they incurred expenses related to the disruption of campus operations due to coronavirus.